 This myth spread fear among brands and influencers alike — to the point that Instagram themselves released a statement to set the facts straight!

-According to the rumor, Instagram has been actively restricting the reach of posts to 7% of a profile’s total following.
+According to the myth, Instagram has not been showing posts to 7% of a profile’s total following.